• Skip to primary navigation

 • Roasted Vegetables 6 Lightly seasoned seasonal veggies add warmth and earthy balance.

-• Garlic and Herb Marinated Olives 6 Briny bites that enhance the salad9s rustic character.
+• Garlic and Herb Marinated Olives 6 Briny bites that improve the salad9s rustic character.

-• Prosciutto and Melon 6 Sweet and salty contrast that pairs beautifully with fresh tomatoes.
+• Prosciutto and Melon 6 Sweet and salty contrast that goes well with fresh tomatoes.

 • Light White Wine or RosE9 6 Crisp wines accentuate the salad9s tang and freshness.